496 - Swim Angry

 according to experts, you can safely hold your breath for around a minute.

-You found an article where it's 30 minutes 30 minutes no three
+You found an article where it's 30 minutes.
+30 minutes?
+No.

-okay love to discuss breath holding further murderinas if you would please engage someone at home is like my time to shine finally i've written you 10 hometowns of actual true crime and now
+Someone at home is like my time to shine.
+Finally, I've written you 10 hometowns of actual true crime.

 it's my cousin Stevie who used to hold his breath to make himself pass out so that he wouldn't be in trouble with my aunt.